 Despite being what one might consider a quiet fishing village, Aguadilla is not a protected area, and can tend to experience rough currents, especially during the winter months.
 It is recommended that only experienced sailors make the trip to this destination.
 If you aren't confident in your sailing skills but still want to spend some time at sea, there are a few ways to make it happen.

 Puerto Rico is famed for hosting a few companies that offer party sails like booze cruises alongside companies that will get tourists out on the water for a romantic sunset sail or a snorkeling trip.
 There are plenty of options to choose from, all you have to do is decide which one works for you.

-If you're just wanting to get out onto the water, without the stress and cost of sailing on your own you can take an excursion.
-Wondering about day sailing options?
-See the table below to get information on area providers.
+If you merely want to enjoy a few hours on the open water, without the complications and cost of sailing on your own you can join an excursion.
+See the table that follows for information on area excursion providers.

 |Capital Water Sports Sailing Charters||(787) 823-2789||Rincón|

 |Katarina Sail Charters||(787) 823-7245||Black Eagle Marina - Rincón|

 Although there are no charter companies with home bases directly in Aguadilla, if you're willing to head over to Rincon you'll find a few.
 If you've got sailing credentials, you'll be able to charter a boat for a day sail or longer.

 If you're evaluating the option of chartering a vessel, you can call one of these area companies: